 The

 The Founders’ Constitution (Roosevelt, p.
 164) was about hypothetical people (created), whereas the Reconstruction Constitution (Roosevelt, p.
 126) is about real people, and they possess legal rights.
 Unlike the Founders, the new Constitution makes it clear that there are no outsiders (women, Blacks, and Native Peoples).
 Everyone is an insider, and we are genuinely “We the people—all the people.”
-The core principles of conservativism come from the Founders and do not represent the current values that underscore American society.
+The core principles of conservativism come from the Founders.
+They do not represent the current values that underscore American society.
 For example, Johnson’s use of individual freedom comes from Jefferson’s Declaration (Johnson, p.104).
 And Jefferson’s core principle has nothing to do with equality.
-Instead, it is about independence—the right of people to do what they want and separate themselves from the larger political order.
+Instead, it is about independence.
+It is about the right of people to do what they want.
+People can separate themselves from the larger political order.

 Honesty and Integrity, Give us a break!

-I want to make this commitment to you, to my colleagues here and on the other side of the aisle as well.
+I want to make this commitment to you.
+I commit to my colleagues here and on the other side of the aisle as well.
 My office will be known for trust and transparency and accountability.
 For good stewardship of the people’s treasure.
 For the honesty and integrity that is incumbent upon us, all of us here in the people’s House.

 Mike Johnson, Speaker’s Speech

-It is difficult for me to read this statement, and then think about the events leading up to the January 6th insurrection.
+It is difficult for me to read this statement.
+Then I think about the events leading up to the January 6th insurrection.
 There was no honesty or integrity in Mr. Johnson’s participation in trying to overturn the 2020 election.
-One of the acts he directed was soliciting fellow Congressional Republicans to sign on to a legal brief in support of a Texas lawsuit.
+He directed an act that involved soliciting fellow Congressional Republicans.
+They were asked to sign on to a legal brief in support of a Texas lawsuit.
 The suit tried to throw out the results of elections in four states that Joe Biden won.
 Johnson also led the charge in the House to get Republicans to vote against certifying Mr. Biden’s victory on January 6, 2021.
 Johnson also was a proponent of allegations that the Dominion voting machines were rigged against Trump.
-As I wrote earlier in this post, Johnson has not come forward to say what he believes about the results of the 2020 election.
+I mentioned earlier that Johnson has not clearly stated his beliefs.
+He has not said what he thinks about the results of the 2020 election.
 Does he still think Trump won in a landslide?

 Next?

-A friend, Stuart Brewster, former senior editor of the Innovative Division of Addison-Wesley Publishing, said having Mike Johnson as Speaker isn’t all bad.
+A friend named Stuart Brewster spoke about Mike Johnson.
+He is a former senior editor of the Innovative Division of Addison-Wesley Publishing.
+He said having Mike Johnson as Speaker isn’t all bad.
 His constant presence in the spotlight may help Democrats re-take control of the House.
 Stuart is an intelligent man, and I think he is correct.